Discrete global symmetries and dynamics of emergent fermions: Effective field theory and thermodynamic properties

+Following previous works \cite{Yang19,Yang21,Zhou22}, the TQCPs can be described by an effective field theory of real fermions in the superconducting bulk interacting with massive real scalar fields.
+The generic low energy effective Hamiltonian for the bulk near TQCPs has the following emergent relativistic form

-$\psi$ is a $n=2$ two-component real field for $Z_1$ or TRB case, and a $n=4$ four component real fermion field for $Z_2$ symmetric case or TRI case. $\phi$ is a massive real scalar field, $\pi$ is the canonical conjugate field of $\phi$, and $d$ is the spatial dimension.
-Here, we focus on a generic model where Majorana fermions only couple to one single most relevant scalar field.
+$\psi$ is the real fermion field in the bulk.
+It is a two-component ($n=2$) real fermionic field for $Z_1$ class, and a four-component ($n=4$) real fermionic field for $Z_2$ class. $\Gamma_i, i=1,...,d$, and $\Gamma_0$ are mutually anti-communting matrices whose details depend on representations \cite{Gamma}. $\phi$ is a massive real scalar field representing the Higgs mode in superconductors, $\pi$ is the canonical conjugate field of $\phi$, $M$ is proportional to the condensate amplitude, and $d$ is the spatial dimension.
+The fermion gap in the bulk is given by mass $m$.
+A TQCP occurs at $m=0$ when bulk gap closes.
+The mass operator is consistent with the symmetries of the gapped phases on both sides of the topological transition and can be tuned by, e.g., the chemical potential.
+Here, we focus on a generic model where fermions only couple to one single most relevant scalar field.
+When $c_\phi=c_\psi$, the Hamiltonian further exhibits an emergent Lorentz symmetry.